 In addition to monitoring weight gain, it is useful to be aware of some typical characteristics of both an underweight baby and one who is getting enough milk:

 - The hungry/underweight baby.
 A baby who has not had enough milk may be tense, with his arms bent at the elbow and held close to his body.
 He may fall asleep with his hands in tight fists and look worried with a frown on his face.
 A hungry baby may seem fussy and want to stay at the breast for long periods which may be mistaken for breastfeeding “continuously” but actually he is not actively sucking or swallowing milk.
-Fussy behaviour might also be attributed to colic, reflux, silent reflux or intolerance to mother’s diet instead of hunger.
+Fussy behaviour or difficulty sleeping might also be attributed to colic, reflux, silent reflux or intolerance to mother’s diet instead of hunger.
 Alternatively a hungry baby may sleep a lot and be mistaken for a “good baby”.
 A very underweight baby can have loose skin and facial features that look like a little old man and he may have infrequent wet or dirty nappies.
-Signs of dehydration include dry lips and mouth, drowsiness, and dark, concentrated urine 3
+Signs of dehydration include dry lips and mouth, drowsiness, and dark, concentrated urine.1

 - The baby who is full.
 When your baby has had enough milk or is full to satiety he will usually fall asleep and let go of the breast on his own after a period of active sucking and swallowing.
 He will have relaxed hands and probably a ‘milk drunk’ satisfied expression.
 He will have plenty of wet and dirty nappies each day and good weight gain (see Is My Baby Getting Enough Milk? for more information).